Jump Ahead To:

 What’s Happening in Manchester

 Because Manchester is close to the James River, there are plenty of things to do outdoors.
 Ancarrow’s Landing has large-boat access to the river.
 Belle Isle and the Buttermilk trail are beautiful spots along the James River for an afternoon hike or a mountain biking run.
-Afterwards, you can cool off with a beer at Basic City or Benchtop Brewing, and check out Richmond’s newest food hall, Hatch Local
+Afterwards, you can cool off with a beer at Basic City or Benchtop Brewing, and get a nice dinner at Stock Bistro, which offers Scandinavian cuisine inside of a furniture store.

 Schools in Manchester